Workers' Comp: Resources for Injured Employees

 - Other factors

 Misclassification of workers is an ongoing problem.
-It not only deprives individuals of the benefits to which they are entitled, it harms taxpayers in terms of increased costs and lost revenue.
+It not only deprives individuals of the benefits to which they are entitled, but it also harms taxpayers in terms of increased costs and lost revenue.
 It also creates an uneven playing field for those companies abiding the rules.

 MGL ch.
 149 §148B is known as the Independent Contractor/Misclassification Law and provides three elements that must exist for a worker to be classified as anything other than an employee.
 These are: